inlab-geo/cofi-resources/docs/software_carpentry/python_packaging.md

 the project and then select publishing and add a new publisher for github by completing the fields.

-This then allows to use the following github action placed in `.github/workflows` to deploy the project to pypi whenever there is a new tag created and the version number in `pyproject.toml` updated.
+This then allows to use the following github action  in `.github/workflows/build_and_deploy.yaml ` to deploy the project to pypi whenever there is a new tag created and the version number in `pyproject.toml` updated.